GSA/piv-guides/Template-2.md

   2. Select all of the content in this **_Template.md_** page.
 Copy and paste this content into your Page.

-  3. When you are ready, delete this introductory text, so that only the following information remains:

-     * Top left header information, including dashed lines above and below:
+  3. When you are ready, delete the introductory text and steps for branch and Page creations, but keep the document **navigation block**, which appears at the top left of the content window (example in gray box below), as well as the **Example Outline** and the **Markdown Template**, which are provided in the following sections.

    ```
        ---